williamhogman/blog/posts/Push-down-automations-in-rust.md

 `OK`.
 Then we declare conversion from chracters into our input value type, making `(` and `)` to their corresponding input values, while all other values are mapped to `Other`.
-Then we declare our push down automation itself with an empty struct and a implementation of the PDA trait.
+Then we declare our push down automaton itself with an empty struct and a implementation of the PDA trait.
 In the trait we set our associated types to the enums declared just before and then declare the advance method based on the rules from earlier.